Table of Contents

 Pathophysiology

-- Activation of KRAS leads to downstream signaling that influences survival, anti-apoptosis and proliferation (J Gastroenterol Hepatol 2012;27:1423)
+- Activation of KRAS leads to downstream signaling that influences survival, antiapoptosis and proliferation, though this event is typically seen in advanced rather than early adenomas (J Gastroenterol Hepatol 2012;27:1423, PLoS One 2017 27;12)

 Etiology